Velfi/babysteps/content/blog/2022-09-21-dyn-async-traits-part-9-callee-site-selection.md

 If we can't use alloca, what can we do?
 We have a few choices.
 In the very beginning, I talked about the idea of a `maybe_box` function that would take a buffer and use it only for really large values.
 That's kind of nifty, but it still relies on a box fallback, so it doesn't really work for no-std.[^abort] Might be a nice alternative to [stackfuture](https://twitter.com/theinedibleholk/status/1557802452069388288) though![^size]

-[^abort]: You could imagine a version that aborted the code if the size is wrong, too, which would make it no-std safe, but not in a realiable way (aborts == yuck).
+[^abort]: You could imagine a version that aborted the code if the size is wrong, too, which would make it no-std safe, but not in a reliable way (aborts == yuck).

 [^size]: Conceivably you could set the size to `size_of(SomeOtherType)` to automatically determine how much space is needed.